-Click on the Entire Clip tab if you want to change the speed of the entire video clip.
+Click on the Entire Clip tab if you want to change the speed of the entire video clip, i.e. slowing down or speeding up the video.
 To change the clip's speed, enter the desired video length in the New video duration field.
 You can also use the Speed multiplier slider to manually speed up or slow down the video clip.
 Drag it left to slow down the clip, or right to speed it up.